-- Treatment: Get to a cooler area.
-Lie down and apply a damp cloth to your forehead and face.
+- Treatment: Quickly get the affected individual to a cooler area.
+Have them lie down and apply a damp cloth to their forehead and face.
 Remove any restricting clothing.
 If there is a fan, turn it on.
 The individual should drink small sips of cool water.

-- Note: If your or someone else’s temperature reaches 104°F or higher, someone should call an ambulance or drive the affected individual to the emergency room as soon as possible to avoid permanent damage to internal organs or, in a worst-case scenario, death.
+- Note: If your or someone else’s temperature reaches 104° F or higher, call an ambulance or drive the affected individual to the emergency room as soon as possible to avoid permanent damage to internal organs or, in a worst-case scenario, death.

 Watch for heatstroke.

 If you or someone else becomes unconscious or has a body temperature of at least 104° F after prolonged heat exposure or strenuous exercise, emergency personnel should be contacted immediately.
 Heatstroke is a serious condition that can cause brain damage, damage to internal organs, or death if left untreated.

 - Symptoms: Like with heat exhaustion, individuals experiencing a heatstroke may experience headaches, nausea, and a rapid heartbeat.
-They may also experience confusion, seizures, agitation, rapid breathing, or become flushed.
-If an individual’s temperature reaches 104°F or higher, seek emergency medical treatment.
+They may also experience confusion, seizures, agitation, rapid breathing, headache, or become flushed.
+If an individual’s temperature reaches 104° F or higher, seek emergency medical treatment immediately.

 - Treatment: Call 9-1-1 and take immediate action to cool down the affected person.
-Get indoors or into a shaded area, take off any restrictive clothing (compression shorts, tight jeans, etc.), and cool them down with water, ice packs, fans, wet towels, a hose, or anything else that is readily available.
+Get them indoors or into a shaded area, take off any restrictive clothing (compression shorts, tight jeans, etc.), and cool them down with water, ice packs, fans, wet towels, a hose, or anything else that is readily available.